 French Drain Design, Construction and Installation

-Dig a hole two to four feet deep and two to three feet in diameter.
+To install french drainage, start with digging a hole two to four feet deep and two to three feet in diameter.
 Make the sides vertical, and if the soil is very loose, line it with brick.
 Fill the hole to within six or eight inches of the top with large stones loosely packed.

 Place a piece of hardware cloth (quarter-inch galvanized mesh) with roofing cement (tar) to prevent its rapid deterioration in contact with damp earth and put it over the stones.